 Raven Precision Agriculture Center

-The new Raven Precision Agriculture Center will be transformational with regard to our ability to lead the nation in teaching, research and outreach in all areas impacted by the benefits of precision agriculture.
-Students who are trained in this new facility will provide a workforce that will be uniquely qualified and ready to provide value within the agriculture industry.
+The new Raven Precision Agriculture Center is transformational with regard to our ability to lead the nation in teaching, research and outreach in all areas impacted by the benefits of precision agriculture.
+Students who are trained in this new facility will provide a workforce that are uniquely qualified and ready to provide value within the agriculture industry.